 8 – An Event for Thrill Seekers

 When looking at the attraction list, you’ll notice that most of the attractions open during this event are thrill rides.
 Avatar Flight of Passage, Expedition Everest, and Dinosaur top the list.
 During normal operating hours, Expedition Everest usually has wait times ranging from 30-60 minutes, although the wait is much shorter closer to closing time.
 Dinosaur is less popular, with normal waits anywhere from 10-30 minutes.
 Avatar Flight of Passage is in its own category.
 Normal wait times for this attraction can still be anywhere from 2-3 hours on a normal day, and up to 4 during especially busy periods.
 Knowing the regular wait times, it’s not hard to see the value of the Disney After Hours ticket.
-You can get so much ride time in a short period of time.
-From 8:30-11:30 pm you could potentially ride Flight of Passage 7-8 times if that is all you wanted to do.
+You can get so much ride time in a short time.
+From 9-12 pm, you could potentially ride Flight of Passage 7-8 times if that is all you wanted to do.
 (The whole ride experience—from the moment you walk into the queue, experience the ride immediately with no wait, and exit the attraction—is about 22-25 minutes).
-In that same three hours on a normal operating day, you would likely only ride it once and after three hours you may still be waiting to ride.
+In that same three hours on a normal operating day, you would likely only ride it once, and after three hours, you may still be waiting to ride.

 Another thing you won’t find is encounters with the animals.
 This is somewhat understandable.
 During normal hours in the evening, most of the animal attractions are closed.
-While the Safari can operate in the dark, during this event all of Africa is closed.
+While the Safari can operate in the dark, during this event, all of Africa is closed.
 We still recommend you enjoy Animal Kingdom during the day at some point on your trip.
 There is much to see and do in this special park that is not offered during the event.

 Families with younger children, this might not be the event for you.
-If your children do not meet the height requirements for the thrill rides (or don’t like to ride them) you basically have two attractions open to you: It’s Tough to be a Bug and TriceraTop Spin.
+If your children do not meet the height requirements for the thrill rides (or don’t like to ride them), you basically have two attractions open to you: It’s Tough to be a Bug and TriceraTop Spin.
 Neither of these rides are difficult to enjoy during normal operating hours.
 While this event has the Pandora Drummers and Rivers of Light, that is likely not on your child’s top must-see experiences.
 We recommend Disney After Hours at Magic Kingdom or Hollywood Studios, both are much more family-friendly events and well worth the money!

 9 – Final Thoughts and Recommendations